steven-hill/Quotes/README.md

   - The deployment target is iOS 17.5+ and iPadOS 17.5+.
   - MVVM, Core Data and Swift concurrency.
   - iPhone and iPad are both supported.
-  - The app includes code to support different size classes, portrait and landscape orientation, and light, dark or system appearance.
+  - The app supports different size classes, portrait and landscape orientation, and light, dark or system appearance.
+  - XCTest is used for testing.

 Networking:
   - The network code uses Swift concurrency, and there is dependency injection for loose coupling and testability.